Ghostwriting (for a business)

 Voice of TEN7

 I was the written voice of TEN7, a full-service Drupal development agency in Minneapolis, MN.
-I wrote all their blog content, case studies (this client prefers a shorter, narrative style) and social media posts.
+I wrote most of their blog content (those as the CEO), case studies (this client prefers a shorter, narrative style) and social media posts.
 Everything between 2/2018-7/2020 was me.

 - St. Catherine University Website Overhaul